amu-cai/cloneval/README.md

 ## Citation Information

 You can access the ClonEval paper at arXiv.
-Please cite the paper when referencing the benchmark as:
+Please cite the paper when referencing the benchmark, along with the used datasets.

 ```
 @misc{christop2025clonevalopenvoicecloning,